user95f85f/debian-fresh2/README.txt

   #in XFCE close the windows successfully with Alt+F4
   for i in *.jpg; do tkjpeg $i & done

 CONVERT A STRING TO MAYBE SUCCESSFUL FILENAME.
-AUTO-BACKSLASH BULLSHIT CHARACTERS.
+AUTO-BACKSLASH BULLS*** CHARACTERS.

   #the -l chomp(<STDIN>) and auto-newline for the print
   echo -n 'NORMAL_   BACKSLASHED :-!@#$%^&*()~<>?:"{}[];,./+' | perl -l -ne 'print qq(\Q$_\E)'